 National Representation – GAWA is affiliated with a number of national and ‘peak’ geography and social science bodies, including the Australian Geography Teachers Association (AGTA).

-Year 12 ATAR Exam Revision Seminars – in 2022, two half-day exam revision seminars for prospective Geography ATAR Year 12 Examination candidates are planned.
+Year 12 ATAR Exam Revision Seminars – in 2024, two half-day exam revision seminars for prospective Geography ATAR Year 12 Examination candidates are planned.
 These seminars focus on exam techniques, how to understand and de-construct questions and how to formulate answers.
-All of these seminars will be provided both ‘face-to-face’ and online.
+All of these seminars will be provided both ‘face-to-face’ and online options.

 Australian Geography Competition

-This national competition, which in 2021, attracted entrants from over 700 schools and over 65,800 entries nationwide and international schools in South-East Asia, is a joint initiative of the Australian Geography Teachers Association and the Royal Geographical Society of Queensland.
+This national competition is a joint initiative of the Australian Geography Teachers Association and the Royal Geographical Society of Queensland.

 The top male and female students in Year 11 in each State and the combined Territories, are invited to participate in the annual Geography Big Week Out, which is a six-day event that focuses on fieldwork, spatial technologies and analytical skills.
 Australia’s teams to the annual International Geography Olympiad are selected from the students at the Geography Big Week Out.
 Flights, accommodation, and meals for participants at the Geography Big Week Out and the International Geography Olympiad are met by the Competition.